Your Guide to Broadband

 Optimize Your Connection

-Detailed information on optimizing your network-related settings is available here: TCP/IP Tweaks Articles
+Detailed information on optimizing your network-related settings is available in our Broadband articles and TCP/IP Tweaks Articles.

-We have also developed free programs and patches to help apply the optimal settings automatically: SG TCP/IP Downloads
+We have also developed the free TCP Optimizer program to help apply the optimal settings automatically: SG TCP/IP Optimizer

 Feel free to ask specific questions about your results in our forums.